 - How much water can trees extract directly from permeable pavement base materials?
 Might some materials serve trees and other soil biodiversity better than others?

 - Silty clay loam has been shown to adequately support permeable footpath pavements without compaction.
-What other soil types can support similarly light loads without compaction?
-Can uncompacted soils and permeable pavements support loadings sufficient to enable construction of driveways, car parks and streets?
+What other soil types can support similar light loads without compaction?
+Can uncompacted soils and permeable pavements support loadings sufficient to enable the construction of driveways, car parks and streets?

-- Permeable pavements reduce the amount of rainfall which reaches the soil surface though interception by and evaporation from their base materials.
+- Permeable pavements reduce the amount of rainfall that reaches the soil surface through interception and evaporation from their base materials.
 What is the optimal base layer composition and depth to maximise water infiltration for plant use, minimise loading on the soil surface and to still adequately support the pavement?